 Stephen has worked in the construction industry for over 20 years across a diverse range of sectors.
-Having spent the last few years specialising in pharmaceutical projects in North America, he’s now using his expertise to manage solutions and develop greater efficiencies for UK based projects.
+Having spent the last few years specialising in biotechnology projects in North America and the UK, he’s now using his expertise to manage solutions and develop greater efficiencies for US west coast based projects.

 - How did you get into what you do?